LERCO

 • Circulating cells, cell-free DNA, correlation with disease aggressiveness

-• Bioinformatic evaluation and analysis
+• Bioinformatic evaluation

 • Design of a diagnostic panel for the diagnosis and stratification of patients with monoclonal gammopathies